Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Is quantitative trading stressful?

-Do successful quants code?
+Do quants code?

+A quant trader needs to code to make trading strategies and algorithms.
 However, you don’t need to have any specific background as a programmer.
 We at Quantified Strategies have no coding background, but we can still run about 100 strategies via our computers.
 Despite a coding requirement, the trading skillset is much more important than coding skills.

 You don’t need to be a rocket scientist to become a quant.
 As we wrote above, we have yet to see that complex models make more money.
 One dollar earned is one dollar earned, no matter how many variables you are using.